Health insurance in China

 For more than 10 years, if you wish to expatriate to China to work, you will be obliged to join the Chinese national insurance scheme.

-The healthcare system in Hong Kong is different from the rest of the country: health insurance is entirely state-funded, and neither the employer nor the employee pays any contributions.
+The healthcare system in Hong Kong is different from the rest of the country.
+Health insurance is entirely state-funded, and neither the employer nor the employee pays any contributions.
 More than 40% of the Hong Kong population has supplementary health insurance.
 What’s more, this unique system is only accessible to holders of a Hong Kong identity card.
-Health care in Hong Kong is extremely well-developed, comparable to private-sector health care.
-If you seek medical care in Hong Kong, but do not have Hong Kong health insurance, healthcare costs will be very high.
-The fees charged by healthcare establishments are among the highest in the world.
-If you want to expatriate to Hong Kong, it’s essential to take out private health insurance to avoid going broke during your stay.
+As a result, healthcare in Hong Kong is highly developed, comparable to private-sector healthcare.
+If you seek treatment here, but do not havehealth insurance in Hong Kong, healthcare will be very expensive.
+As a result, the fees charged by healthcare establishments are among the highest in the world.
+It is therefore essential to take out private health insurance to avoid going broke during your stay.

 Local Chinese insurance